stormbaby/kickstarter-analysis/README.md

 ![Theater_outcomes_goal_pivot](/Theater_outcomes_goal_pivot.png)

 The data above shows that there were successful outcomes for modest goals, up to 20,000.
-The percentages show that there were more than failed.
-Above that, the number of total outcome began to decrease along with the number of successful outcomes as a percentage.
+The percentages show that there were more successful campaigns than those that failed.
+The percentage of successful outcomes became unpredictable as the goals increased.
 I then created a line graph to show the trend.

 ![Outcomes_vs_Goals](/resources/Outcomes_vs_Goals.png)